AnuroopGKRishna/terraform-wordpress/README.md

 Where  interviewanruoop.yml is dynamicaly created while creating resources using terraform

 # Note
-Here inventory also being created dynamicaly and uses key authentication to login to resources,so place the key (private key-pem) under the folder
+Uses dynamic inventory and uses key authentication to login to resources,so place the key (private key-pem) under the folder

 deploy-ansible/

-Also here I have specife us-east region and uses linix image where ubuntu is the default user to login
+ I have specified us-east region and uses linix image where ubuntu is the default user to login

 Once the Ansible deployment is completed you can check the wordpress site under the url :